Roasting the pandemic with Flat Cap Coffee

 But what has life been like when you’re faced with yet another roadblock- the pandemic?
 Mark says: “It’s been crazy, and I think that this third lockdown has really destroyed morale in a lot of businesses, but you have to stay resilient.”

-Flat Cap have a website, so customers can still order online, but it has been a struggle, like with many businesses, that lack of face-to-face contact with customers had been hard to adapt to.
+Flat Cap has a website, so customers can still order online, but it has been a struggle, like with many businesses, that lack of face-to-face contact with customers had been hard to adapt to.

 In the months leading up to the first lockdown last March, Mark had been steadily planning Flat Cap’s future, working on branding and had visited Bionic their London office.